justeattakeaway/JustEat.StatsD/README.md

 #### Simplest example

 No service registration or IoC.
-Works for both .NET 4.5.1 and .NET Core.
+Works for both .NET Framework and .NET Core.

 ```csharp
 var statsDConfig = new StatsDConfiguration { Host = "metrics_server.mycompany.com" };